LiUGraphQL/LinGBM/tools/testdriver_EQT/README.md

 ```
 yarn start -a ACTUALQUERIES_PATH -n 5
 ```
 The ACTUALQUERIES_PATH needs to be the path where the generated queries are.
 This tool will then synchronously load all the generated queries and run them one by one.
-By default, this tool captures the execution time of 10 queries per templates and writes the execution time of single query into a csv file under the directory `./output/`, with four columns {"Query Template", "Query Index", "Execution time", "Error"}
+By default, this tool captures the execution time of 10 queries per templates and writes the execution time of single query into a csv file under the directory `./output/`, with four columns {"Query Template", "Query Index", "Execution time", "Response time", "Error"}

 If you need to capture the execution time of some instance for a specific query template, then the option '-q <queryTP>' can be used for setting the query template.
 For example, the following command is for capturing execution time of 10 quries for query template 1
 ```